 Specific topics include: the ways in which relevant legislation and guidance including the Children Acts, 1989 & 2004, Every Child Matters and the Human Rights Act are currently being applied and the part law plays in constructing appropriate roles for children; conventional theories of childhood and child development; ideas and evidence about child care outcomes; children's participation in service development; decision-making and risk assessment and management; inter-professional working and integrated services; cultural competence.

 The three modules studied during this course explore:

 To help support you, our course tutors are now available to chat with you virtually, either by video call, phone or email.
 Book here to connect with a UCLan expert in the area you’re interested in and explore your postgraduate study options in-depth.

 Child health and social care has received considerable support under the government's modernising agenda leading to an increase in child care provision, employment opportunities and a growing evidence and academic knowledge base.
 The school has been active in developments in child care practice and research and has developed a strong child care research group which has contributed to our success in establishing a research profile of national/international significance.
 Against this background we provide relevant, up-to-date and accessible courses in child care at postgraduate level including the Postgraduate Certificate in Safeguarding, the MA in Contemporary Practice with Children and Young People and PhD opportunities.

-Sessions are scheduled on Wednesdays and typically run 3 -5pm, to accommodate candidates who are combining professional careers with CPD.
-Each of the three modules will consist of around 12 class sessions.
+Each of the three modules consists of 5-6 taught sessions.
 These include a mix of tutor delivered input; interactive discussions; candidate lead seminars; problem solving activities and directed reading.